Aussie Artisan Week: show your support

 Qld: Sobah Beverages

 Aussie Artisan Week runs from August 16-23.
-In the lead-up to the week, Aussie Artisan Week will be sharing the stories of other artisans on its Instagram page and is encouraging all Australian artisans and supporters of artisans to get involved by sharing their artisan-made products and purchases, tagging @AussieArtisanWeek and using the hashtag #AussieArtisanWeek.
-Aussie Artisan Week will continue to update its website so it can be used as a discovery platform to help you find brands getting involved, as well as local farmers’ markets that you can visit around the country.
+In the lead-up, Aussie Artisan Week will be sharing the stories of other artisans on its Instagram page.
+The event is also encouraging artisans and supporters to get involved by sharing their artisan-made products and purchases.
+Just tag @AussieArtisanWeek and use the hashtag #AussieArtisanWeek.
+Aussie Artisan Week will continue to update its website.
+It can be used as a discovery platform to find brands getting involved and local farmers’ markets you can visit around the country.